-- Please do not have anything to eat for 4 hours before your appointment. - This includes eating boiled/jelly sweets, mints, chewing gum, cough/cold sweets, flavoured water, fizzy drinks and tea or coffee. - You may drink plain unflavoured water in this time before the scan, we encourage you to drink at least 4 glasses before you come to the department.
-You should continue to use the toilet as normal. - Please do not do any strenuous exercise such as long walks, gym sessions, swimming, carrying heavy weights, gardening, cycling, yoga or dance for 24 hours prior to the appointment. - You should wear comfortable clothing with no metallic fastenings/zips, no metallic decoration or jewellery. - You are welcome to bring an audiobook to listen to as you will be unable to read whilst in the preparation room. - If you are a diabetic: for four hours prior to your appointment, do not take your diabetic medication. - Please take all other medication as normal.
+- Please do not have anything to eat for 4 hours before your appointment.
+This includes boiled/jelly sweets, mints, chewing gum, cough/cold sweets, flavoured water, fizzy drinks and tea or coffee. - We encourage you to drink at least four glasses of plain unflavoured water before you come to the department.
+You can continue to use the toilet as normal. - Please do not do any strenuous exercise such as long walks, gym sessions, swimming, carrying heavy weights, gardening, cycling, yoga or dance for 24 hours prior to the appointment. - You should wear comfortable clothing with no metallic fastenings/zips, no metallic decoration or jewellery. - If you are a diabetic: for four hours prior to your appointment, do not take your diabetic medication. - Please take all other medication take as normal.